Hallstatt Salt Mines

 When you emerge from the mines on a wooden train, you can further explore the top of the mountain.
 Head to Rudolph’s Tower restaurant, looming 360 m (1,181 ft) over Lake Hallstatt, for a bite to eat.
 For unmatched open-air Alpine views, walk out onto the skywalk, a ‘V’-shaped patio that hangs 12 m (40 ft) over the cliffside.

-Make your own way to the funicular from your hotel, which is just a couple minutes’ walk from town.
+Make your own way to the funicular from your hotel, which is just a couple of minutes’ walk from town.
 It will bring you up the side of the mountain to the peaks above — the ride to the top takes fewer than five minutes.
 From here, stroll up a gentle incline to the mine’s entrance, a walk of about 15 minutes — you’ll be treated with panoramic views of the lake and town below.

 When you arrive at the salt mines, you’ll have to don protective clothing.
 A guide will give you a safety briefing, and then you’ll head inside with your group, where you’ll navigate the labyrinth of arched tunnels, covered in glimmering salt.
 There are numerous rooms inside filled with relics, videos and other visual aids to tell the story of the mines and their place in Hallstatt’s history.

 To get to further rooms, there are long wooden slides to glide down (though there are stairs too, if you prefer).
 One of the slides finishes at an underground lake, where you’ll see a light-and-music show on the water.
 To exit the mines, hop on a wooden mine train back into the fresh air.
 You’ll be able to collect any belongings you left at the lockers at the entrance, before either heading back down to town or exploring more of the mountain top.